-Haoshan Ren, Margaret Wood, Clark D. Cunningham, Noor Abbady, Ute Römer, Heather Kuhn, & Jesse Egbert\
+Haoshan Ren, Margaret Wood, Clark D. Cunningham, Noor Abbady, Ute Römer, Heather Kuhn & Jesse Egbert1

-Introduction
+I. Introduction

-If a federal official is deliberately violating the Constitution, is it possible no federal court has the power to halt that conduct?
-Federal judges have been answering "yes" for more than a century-dismissing certain kinds of lawsuits alleging unconstitutional conduct by ruling the lawsuits were not "cases" as meant in the phrase "[t]he Judicial Power shall extend to all Cases" in Article III, Section Two, of the Constitution.
+If a federal official is deliberately violating the Constitution, is it possible that no federal court has the power to halt that conduct?
+Federal judges have been answering "yes" for more than a century - dismissing certain kinds of lawsuits alleging unconstitutional conduct by ruling that the lawsuits were not "cases" as meant in the phrase "The judicial Power shall extend to all cases" in Article III, Section 2, of the Constitution.2